jasonjohnson/microrpc/README.md

 Warning
 -------

 This module is intended for *prototypes only.* It indiscriminately (therefore unsafely) un-pickles any data handed to it.
 It is not suited for production use at this time.
+It is possible to [disallow some opcodes](https://gist.github.com/jasonjohnson/9309659), but I'm skeptical as to its effectiveness.
+Perhaps I should consider using JSON.

 Usage
 -----